Evening-Cohort-31/Bug-Ranch-cademccaskill/README.md

 ```

 1. In the **main** module, one of the first lines of code is `const drovers = hireDrovers(cattleToDrive)`.
 Explain what the value of the `drovers` variable is when that line of code runs.
-   > Your answer here
+   > Your answer here.
+When this line of code runs it will contain 5 random objects(first_name, last_name) from data.
 2. At the bottom of the main module, you will see the following code - `for (const drover of drovers)`.
 Explain what the values of both the `drover` and the `drovers` variables are.
-   > Your answer here
+   > Your answer here.
+Drover is just the object that the loop is processsing and drovers is the array where the names were stored.
 3. In the **journey** module, there is a `journeyMaker()` function.
 In that function, there is a variable named `areas` which will have the value of an object.
 Use your debugger to show what the value of each key is on that object.
 Use [Loom](https://www.loom.com) to record your session.
    > Your public Loom URL here
 4. Also in the **journey** module, there is the following code: